ryantd42/NY-Legislative-Git/2023/A7866B-2023/bill.md

  their health care than before such change was made.
+These changes  shall include,  but  are  not  limited  to, increasing the cost of such health care, forcing retirees into Medicare Advantage Plans,  forcing  them  to

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11812-03-4
+ A. 7866--A  2

-These changes  shall include,  but  are  not  limited  to, increasing the cost of such health care, forcing retirees into Medicare Advantage Plans,  forcing  them  to use  health  care  providers only from pre-designated panels, or forcing them to wait for  pre-authorization  for  medical  procedures  that  are recommended by their health care providers;
+ use  health  care  providers only from pre-designated panels, or forcing them to wait for  pre-authorization  for  medical  procedures  that  are recommended by their health care providers;